A-INDUSTRIES/TeribleApp/README.md

 Hummmm, something...

-To use it, first of all, run InstallNConfigure.bat.
+To use it,
+* First of all, run InstallNConfigure.bat.
-\nAfter, to launch the app, run start.vbs
+* After, to launch the app, run start.vbs.